 Haringey Council Historical Green Plaques Scheme

 Between 2007 - 2010, Haringey Council ran its own historic plaques scheme to commemorate notable or famous local former residents.
 Haringey’s Green Plaques Scheme was similar to the Blue Plaques Scheme run by English Heritage.

 The idea for a local plaques scheme came from the Muswell Hill and Fortis Green Association, who provided support in setting the Scheme up in 2005.
 The first plaque was unveiled on 3 October 2007.

 To be awarded a plaque, candidates had to meet the following criteria:

 - They must have lived in the borough

-- they must have been dead for at least 10 years, and
+- They must have been dead for at least 10 years

 - The property where they lived, or its site, must have still been identifiable and preferably not a listed building because of the need to obtain listed building consent